PrathamandX/G15_Project1_xv6CustomizeSystemCalls/README.md

 ---

-## Limitations Noted in the Report

-- **Simplified priority scheduling**
-  The scheduler extension does not include advanced fairness controls such as starvation prevention or dynamic priority balancing.

-- **Restricted shared memory model**
-  Shared memory support uses fixed keys and a limited segment model, making it less flexible than full production implementations.

-- **Basic thread model**
-  Thread support is intentionally simplified for educational clarity rather than feature completeness.

-- **Static synchronization object handling**
-  Mutexes and semaphores are managed through fixed IDs, not through dynamically allocated synchronization objects.

-- **Non-deterministic concurrent output**
-  In parallel execution tests, output ordering can vary and appear interleaved, which is expected in concurrent systems.

----

 ## Conclusion

 This project successfully extends xv6-riscv across five major operating-system domains: process control, IPC, scheduling, threading, and synchronization.
 Beyond implementing new APIs, the work demonstrates how kernel modifications, syscall interfaces, and user-space validation must fit together as one coherent system.
 Overall, the project provides meaningful practical insight into system calls, concurrency control, process coordination, and kernel-level resource management.